 Caveat: There is absolutely NO SMOKING on any of these disc golf courses and if you are found smoking, you will be immediately asked to leave.
 We have HIGH fire danger in this region.

 Disc Golf Gear

 There are so many disc golf discs to choose from, it can be daunting at first.
-TMS sells Innova Discs and our sales team can help you choose the right discs for you!
+TMS sells Innova and Discraft discs and our sales team can help you choose the right discs for you!
 When I played last week with my friends, I borrowed what they considered to be the essentials: a driver for maximum distance, a mid-range disc, and a putter to use at 30 to 40 feet from the hole.
 Some avid disc golfers have up to 20 different discs!
 Similar to golf; you have a bag full of options, but some you may only use once or not at all.
 If you are completely new to disc sports, you can pare that down to just the three mentioned above.
 A lot of beginner disc packs come with these three.

 You don’t need anything else but your discs, which is a great bonus to this sport.
 Wearing a good pair of shoes (versus flip flops) is a smart idea though.

 “For the beginner, I recommend getting out there as much as possible,” McDermott recommends.
 “Try many different types of throws including the backhand, forearm (flick), tomahawk, etc. to see what works best.
 Grip the disc tightly.
 Keep the throws low and parallel to the ground.
 Have fun.”
 Pretty straightforward, right?!

 I had a little trouble with my driver disc at first.
 What worked for me was to think about keeping my arm straight (not bent like in an ultimate frisbee throw) and level with the ground.
 You really throw with your whole body in disc golf, almost arcing it out of your hand.